 To apply spatially distributed data sets of surface and subsurface parameters, a spatial classification is required.
-As in ESA GlobPermafrost, Permafrost\cci will rely on the Landcover\cci classification at 300m resolution, aggregating classes to seven "super-classes": bare, vegetated tundra, grassland, shrub, coniferous forest, deciduous forest and wetland, as well as Yedoma tundra and Yedoma forest.
-The Yedoma extent is based on binary Yedoma maps produced by AWI, which are subsequently intersected with the Landcover\cci derived landcover classes.
+As in ESA GlobPermafrost, Permafrost_cci will rely on the Landcover_cci classification at 300m resolution, aggregating classes to seven "super-classes": bare, vegetated tundra, grassland, shrub, coniferous forest, deciduous forest and wetland, as well as Yedoma tundra and Yedoma forest.
+The Yedoma extent is based on binary Yedoma maps produced by AWI, which are subsequently intersected with the Landcover_cci derived landcover classes.
 For application in ensemble mode of CryoGrid CCI, we calculate the areal fractions of each super-class for each 1km pixel.

 For application of any thermal subsurface model, a stratigraphy of subsurface thermal parameters must be defined for the entire vertical model domain (see above).
-In Cryogrid CCI, we use the parametrizations of the Cryogrid 2 model (Langer et al., 2013; Westermann et al., 2013; 2017), which allows translating volumetric fractions of the mineral, organic, air and water/ice phases within the ground to the "native" model parameters heat capacity and thermal conductivity (see above).
+In Cryogrid CCI, we use the parametrizations originally developed in CryoGrid 2 (Langer et al., 2013; Westermann et al., 2013; 2017) and implemented in the CryoGrid community model which allows translating volumetric fractions of the mineral, organic, air and water/ice phases within the ground to the "native" model parameters heat capacity and thermal conductivity (see above).
 The advantage of this method is that the abundance of field data sets on these parameters can be employed in modelling, using data from soil cores and pits, as well as exposed sections along river banks and construction sites.
-In year 1, the process of assigning typical stratigraphies to each of the superclasses was still ongoing, so generic stratigraphies based on a previous modelling studies with CryoGrid models (Langer et al., 2013; Westermann et al., 2013; 2016; 2017) have been assigned.
-From year 2 onwards, we use a novel stratigraphy product based on Landcover cci and in-situ observations of ground stratigraphies for different landcover classes.
+To define stratigraphies for each model grid cell, we use a novel stratigraphy product based on Landcover cci and in-situ observations of ground stratigraphies for different landcover classes.
 For this purpose, stratigraphies were generated from approx. 6500 samples from 700 pedons.
 The pedons were distributed across the Arctic in Siberia (Spasskaya Pad, Lena Delta, Kytalyk, Shalaurovo, Cherskii, Taymyr and Seida), Northern America (Tulemalu Lake, Richardsson Mountains, Ogilvi Mountains, Herschel Island), Scandianvia (Abisko and Tarfala valley), Greenland (Zackenberg) and Svalbard (Adventdalen and Ny-Ålesund).
 The pedons included organic-rich soils, shallow soils on bedrock, and ice rich ground (Yedoma).